-Choose Colours You Are Comfortable With
+Choose Colours That You Are Comfortable With

 Current Paint Colour Trends

-Creating a Mood With Paint Colour
+Creating A Mood With Paint Colour

 There’s Nothing Wrong With Choosing Neutrals Or Safe Colour Choices

-Picking New Colours For an Existing Room
+Picking A New Colour For An Existing Room

 How Lighting Affects Paint Colour

-One of the main factors that affects paint color is light.
+One of the main factors that affects paint color or any colour for that matter is light, whether it’s natural or artificial.
 Take into consideration the lighting in the room during various times of the day.
-Pay special attention to the artificial lighting in any room.
-It can drastically change the look of a paint colour, often given off yellow, blue, red or green.
+Pay special attention to the artificial lighting in the room, it can drastically change the look of a paint colour.
+Light bulbs can give off hues of yellow, blue, red or green.